pdphilip/elasticlens/README.md

 class IndexedUser extends IndexModel{}
 ```

 That's it!
-Your User model will now be observed for changes and synced with the IndexedUser model.
-You can now search your User model like:
+Your User model will now automatically sync with the IndexedUser model whenever changes occur.
+You can search your User model effortlessly, like:

 ```php
 User::viaIndex()->term('running')->orTerm('swimming')->search();